dingp/swim-meet-order-of-finish-generator/README.md

 Notes:

 - The image starts the Flask app with Gunicorn on port `8000`.
+- If you want to rebuild from source locally instead, run `docker build -t oof-generator .` from this directory and substitute `oof-generator` in the commands above.
 - Mount your working directory with `-v` only if you want to run the CLI scripts inside the container.
 - The web app itself returns the generated PDF directly in the browser and does not need a mounted output directory.